shayanb/Stide-ADS/README.md

 Python - STIDE technique (sequence time-delay embedding)

-This was a project for my data mining class.

-If you're doing Anomaly Detection System based on Linux System Call level sequence analysis or anything related to system call sequences this may come in handy.

 STIDE technique Readings:
 ------------------------
 Forrest et al. employed a methodology motivated by immune systems.